 I snorted the line.
 The burn felt like pain and ecstasy and shame.
 But no matter how high I’d get myself those days — dripping sweat, heart jumping in my chest, and ringing in my ears — I couldn’t shake the feeling of loneliness.
 And later in the evenings, I’d start drinking whiskey to slow down my body.
 Rinse, lather, repeat.
 Continue reading My Lost Decade: A Story of Addiction and Recovery

 There is a history of division in the psychological community regarding how to classify different types of anxiety disorders.
 For decades before the release of the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders [DSM-5] in 2013, the American Psychiatric Association [APA] classified the following under the broad umbrella of anxiety disorders: generalized anxiety disorder [GAD], social anxiety disorder [SAD], panic disorder, and obsessive-compulsive disorder [OCD].
-The DSM-5, however, removed OCD from the anxiety disorders category and listed it as its own category, along with other related disorders.
+The DSM-5 anxiety disorder, however, removed OCD category and listed it on its own, along with other related disorders.

 The prevalence of anxiety is still a component of OCD, and the DSM-5 acknowledges this.
 The manual focuses more, however, on the differences.